njoyard/ist/doc.markdown

 <section class="doc-item">
 <section class="doc-desc">
-ist.js uses CSS3 selectors to specify elements.
-Of course all selectors are not supported, as they would not make sense.
+ist.js uses a syntax similar to CSS3 selectors to specify elements.
 In general, selectors start with a tag name.

 </section>
 <section class="doc-code">